Tattoo (Jordin Sparks song)

 "Tattoo" is a song by American recording artist Jordin Sparks, taken from her self-titled debut album.
 Written by Amanda Ghost, Ian Dench and Stargate, with the latter also producing the song, "Tattoo" was released on August 27, 2007, as the lead single from the album.

-"Tattoo" received mixed to positive reviews from critics, who noted its similarities to Beyoncé's 2006 hit, "Irreplaceable", which was also co-written and produced by Stargate.
+"Tattoo" received mixed to positive reviews from critics, who, while praising Sparks' vocal performance and overall production quality, noted its similarities to Beyoncé's 2006 hit, "Irreplaceable", which was also co-written and produced by Stargate.
 The song peaked at number three in Canada, number five in Australia, and number eight in the United States.
 It has since been certified platinum in all three countries.
 The song's music video premiered on Yahoo!
 Music on November 2, 2007.
 It was directed by Matthew Rolston and features a cameo appearance from sixth season American Idol runner-up, Blake Lewis.
 A second music video for "Tattoo" was directed by Scott Speer and released only in European countries in September 2008, due to the song failing to make an impact on the singles charts there.